urban-group/surface-pd/docs/source/surface_energy.rst

-The brief overview of how the surface energy is calculated for the both non-polar and polar surface facets is described here.
+Below shows an example of how the surface energy of |LiTMO2| is calculated for the both non-polar and polar surface facets.
+The brief overview of how the surface energy  is described here.
 For a detailed description of how all the equations listed below are derived, please refer to the paper.